Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 The first major milestone is a `remote browser editor`.
 The browser will own most editor UI using React, Next.js, and Tailwind CSS, while a native engine session remains authoritative for rendering, world state, asset loading, and validation of edits.
 The viewport will be rendered server-side and streamed to the browser via WebRTC using H.264 first.

 The current repository has moved beyond the original single-process Vulkan/GLFW/ImGui-only shape: it now includes a headless runtime path, authoritative `EditorSession` state, remote viewport transport/server layers, browser-editor integration, and an engine module runtime seam.
+That module seam now includes a concrete `WraithNetworking` implementation that owns browser-facing HTTP/WebSocket transport while preserving the existing WebRTC session logic.
 That is a good base for the next phase because the rendering and runtime already exist, but the codebase still needs continued decomposition around session dispatch, remote server responsibilities, and packaging/deployment boundaries.

 This document describes the target architecture, public concepts, service boundaries, trust model, rollout order, and acceptance criteria for that transition.